 The Program in Creative Writing at the Lewis Center for the Arts at Princeton University is seeking distinguished writers for a potential part-time opening teaching undergraduate workshops.
 This position is a one- or two-semester appointment, with the possibility of reappointment based on course enrollments and the needs of the program.
-The position begins September 2019 and/or February 2020.
+The position begins September 2020 and/or January 2021.
 Essential Qualifications: Individual who can demonstrate a deep commitment to undergraduate teaching and advising and who has one or more published books in the genre.
-Applicants should apply electronically on this site and provide a CV, a letter of application that includes a statement of teaching philosophy, and contact information for three recommenders.
+Applicants should apply electronically at https://www.princeton.edu/acad-positions/position/15681, and provide a CV, a letter of application that includes a statement of teaching philosophy, and contact information for three recommenders.
 This position is subject to the University's background check policy.

 About Princeton University

 Princeton University is a vibrant community of scholarship and learning that stands in the nation's service and in the service of all nations.
 Chartered in 1746, Princeton is the fourth-oldest college in the United States.
 Princeton is an independent, coeducational, nondenominational institution that provides undergraduate and graduate instruction in the humanities, social sciences, natural sciences and engineering.As a world-renowned research university, Princeton seeks to achieve the highest levels of distinction in the discovery and transmission of knowledge and understanding.
 At the same time, Princeton is distinctive among research universities in its commitment to undergraduate teaching.Today, more than 1,100 faculty members instruct approximately 5,200 undergraduate students and 2,600 graduate students.
 The University's generous financial aid program ensures that talented students from all economic backgrounds can afford a Princeton education.